 This backlinking strategy requires finding related content and pitching your pieces to the author for a link.
 Like any form of cold outreach, not everyone you send a message to is going to reply, especially when so many others are vying for the same backlinks.
 It’s a numbers game, and everyone is playing it.

 Another method for building backlinks is sourcing guest blogging opportunities on external publications.
 Guest posts are a solid way to establish your expertise, while also building links back to your website.
-The key is to make sure you’re sourcing high-quality and original posts from credible domains that actually serve your audience.
-Writing lackluster content for websites that your audience wouldn’t visit doesn't do anyone much good.
+The key is to make sure you’re sourcing high-quality and original posts from credible domains (learn about Domain Authority here) that actually serve your audience.
+Writing lackluster content for websites that your audience wouldn’t visit doesn’t do anyone much good.

 Thought leadership content